Crime in Philadelphia: Bayesian Clustering with Particle Optimization: Introduction

-In our implementation, we have three main tasks: (i) identify the two underlying spatial partitions, (ii) estimate the neighborhood-level parameters, and (iii) make predictions of future crime incidents while accounting for our uncertainty about the partitions.
-These goals are complicated by the combinatorial vastness of the latent product space of spatial partitions, rendering typical stochastic search techniques computationally prohibitive.
+Because we allow different model parameters to cluster differently, the combinatorial vastness of the underlying product space of partitions renders stochastic search techniques like Markov Chain Monte Carlo (MCMC) computationally prohibitive.
 We instead focus on posterior optimization.
 However, rather than simply finding the \textit{maximum a posteriori} (MAP) partitions, we propose an extension of \citet{Rockova2018}'s ensemble optimization framework that simultaneously identifies multiple partitions with high posterior probability by solving a \emph{single} optimization problem.
-Solving this problem is formally equivalent to finding a variational approximation of the discrete posterior distribution of the pairs of partitions.
-We introduce a new local search strategy that, at a high level, runs several greedy searches that are made ``mutually aware'' by an entropy penalty.
+Solving this problem is formally equivalent to finding a variational approximation of the discrete posterior distribution over the partitions.
+We introduce a new local search strategy that, at a high level, runs several greedy searches that are made ``mutually aware'' through an entropy penalty.
 This penalty promotes diversity among the estimated partitions by discouraging different search paths from visiting the same point in the latent discrete space.